q00148943/LeetCode/README.md

 # LeetCode
-My solution of the LeetCode OJ problem.
+My solution for the LeetCode OJ problem.